cocolato/pydumpling/README.md

 * Optimize code structure && remove redundant code
 * fix bug in python2.7 && support python3.10+
 * supported more pdb commnd
+* a useful command line tool for debug

 Pydumpling writes the `python current traceback` into a file and